Stop motion: Stop motion in other media

-Many young people begin their experiments in moviemaking with stop motion, thanks to the ease of modern stop motion software and online video publishing.
-Many new stop motion shorts use clay animation into a new form.
+Many young people begin their experiments in movie making with stop-motion, thanks to the ease of modern stop-motion software and online video publishing.

-Singer-songwriter Oren Lavie's music video for the song Her Morning Elegance was posted on YouTube on January 19, 2009.
+Singer-songwriter Oren Lavie's music video for the song "Her Morning Elegance" was posted on YouTube on January 19, 2009.
 The video, directed by Lavie and Yuval and Merav Nathan, uses stop motion and has achieved great success with over 25.4 million views, also earning a 2010 Grammy Award nomination for "Best Short Form Music Video".

 Stop motion has occasionally been used to create the characters for computer games, as an alternative to CGI.
 The Virgin Interactive Entertainment Mythos game Magic and Mayhem (1998) featured creatures built by stop-motion specialist Alan Friswell, who made the miniature figures from modelling clay and latex rubber, over armatures of wire and ball-and-socket joints.
-The models were then animated one frame at a time, and incorporated into the CGI elements of the game through digital photography.
-"ClayFighter" for the Super NES and The Neverhood and Hylics 2 for the PC are other examples.
+The models were then animated one frame at a time, and incorporated into the CGI elements of the game through digital photography.ClayFighter for the Super NES and The Neverhood and Hylics 2 for the PC are other examples.

-Scientists at IBM used a scanning tunneling microscope to single out and move individual atoms which were used to make characters in A Boy and His Atom.
+Scientists at IBM used a scanning tunneling microscope in 2013 to single out and move individual atoms which were used to make characters in A Boy and His Atom.
 This was the tiniest scale stop-motion video made at that time.

 Replicating the distinct tactile look of traditional stop motion has gained popularity in contemporary media through the use of CGI.
 This approach can often provide a more cost-effective and accessible means of achieving the stop motion aesthetic.
 Noteworthy among such endeavors is the work of Blender animator Ian Worthington, exemplified by his 2021 short film "Captain Yajima".
-Another prominent example of this trend includes The LEGO Movie, which uses CGI to replicate the visual style and imperfections of stop motion.
+Another prominent example of this trend is The LEGO Movie, which uses CGI to replicate the visual style and imperfections of stop motion.